Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The plants are reputed to be cold hardy as low as 25⁰F but they grow best if they are not exposed to temperatures below 45⁰F.

 Indoors, you will want to grow this plant in bright indirect light.
 They will develop leaf burn, like our sunburn, if they are grown in direct sunlight.
 An east facing window where the plants get morning sun is fine.

 Chocolate soldier plant needs well-drained soil.
 Use potting soil that is formulated for succulents or cacti for best results.

 Water your plant sparingly.
 Allow the soil to dry out between waterings.
 If you water it too much, it will develop root rot and die.

-Because these plants are native to a dry environment, they do not mind the dryness in our homes.
+Because these plants are native to a dry environment, they do not mind the dry air in our homes.
 There is no need to provide any humidity for your succulent.

 How to Grow a Chocolate Soldier Plant From a Leaf Cutting